 Q: Why are the Hale models so expensive?

 A: Hale offers quality products in more colors, standard sizes, and options than other manufacturers.
 You can even get them custom made to fit an opening you already have.
-As far as aesthetics these doors are a perfect choice for matching well with home decor.
+As far as aesthetics, these doors are a perfect choice for matching well with any home decor.

 Q: I have a Plexidor Door for my dog, but the lock broke.
 How do I get a new lock?

 A: You can purchase a Plexidor Lock, Cam and Key set to replace the lock.